-What Is A Sun Rash (Solar Dermatitis)?
+What Causes A Sun Rash (Solar Dermatitis)?

 Sun rash, also called solar dermatitis, refers to an allergic reaction in the form of an itchy red skin rash that develops after intense exposure to the rays of the sun.
 Sun rash symptoms include: